As a freelancer, having a money-saving plan need not be a pipedream. Here are 6 ways to save money on a tight budget as a freelancer.

 If you don’t track your expenses then it can easily get out of hand and you won’t know what’s coming or going moneywise.
 As a freelancer, it’s essential to learn how to budget money on a low income.

-There are actually some budgeting apps available which can help you with this aspect of your money and freelancing lifestyle.
+There are actually some budgeting apps available that can help you with this aspect of your money and freelancing lifestyle.

 You can also get some freelancer-specific or accountancy based programs or budget planner templates to help you achieve the same thing.